madao-cc/CPP_MODULE_02/README.md

 ---

-## Conclusion

-In this module, you have:

-* Learned the importance of orthodox canonical form to manage resources safely.
-* Practiced operator overloading to make classes intuitive and expressive.
-* Built a custom fixed-point type that behaves much like a built-in numeric type.

-Now you are ready to tackle more advanced object-oriented design in C++ and prepare for inheritance and polymorphism in the next modules.

-✨ **Happy coding, and may your operators always overload gracefully!**
+Happy coding, and may your operators always overload gracefully!